Listen to the podcast

 For this person to say, “I forgive you” is merely words, with no faith-infused power.
 They are mouthing something, but it’s not effectual because God is not the one providing or energizing their forgiveness of you.

 We are not the originators of salvation or forgiveness, but the vessels of them.
 They are gifts from God.
-The offended must have a “clear path” from God to themself to extend the forgiveness that they have received from Him to others.
-Otherwise, the point-of-original for the forgiveness comes from a dark place—an unregenerate heart.
+The offended must have a “clear path” from God to themselves to extend the forgiveness that they have received from Him to others.
+Otherwise, the point-of-origin for the forgiveness comes from a dark place—an unregenerate heart.
 It’s mere words.

 If the person cannot forgive you, but you have a life-dominating sin with anger, how do you become free from your sin?